cdmgtri/NIEM.github.io/reference/specifications/conformance-targets/index.md

 {:.note}
 - The namespace prefix `ct` is assigned to the identifier (target namespace) of the conformance targets schema.
+- The namespace prefix `xsi` is represents the XML Schema instance namespace.
 - The `xsi:schemaLocation` attribute assigned the target namespace of the conformance targets schema to a relative location of that file.
 The file location may also be defined outside of this schema using a [XML Catalog](../../artifacts/xml-catalog/).
 - The `ct:conformanceTargets` attribute contains all applicable conformance target identifiers.